LincoYaoLin/CattyFishing-pygame/README.md

 **Artist**: Yue Cao
 ## GameVideo
-TIPS:Since github video specifications require less than 10MB, the image quality is a bit low, please don't mind!
+**TIPS:** Since github video specifications require less than 10MB, the image quality is a bit low, please don't mind!

+**The game has a sound!**